-Mobile augmented reality contact lenses may do more that improve your sight.
+Mobile augmented reality contact lenses may do more than improve your sight.
 Someday they could replace your mobile phone and let you communicate visually anywhere in the world, improve your health and make virtual reality real.
 Perhaps your ophthalmologist could perform Lasik surgery, burning a wireless circuit into your cornea?

 Mobile Augmented Reality Hits Contact Lens Technology

-Babak Parviz at the University of Washington in Seattle, is working on a contact lens technology that could revolutionize wireless health monitoring and mobile applications for your iPhone.
+Babak Parviz at the University of Washington in Seattle is working on a contact lens technology that could revolutionize wireless health monitoring and mobile applications for your iPhone.
 But don’t stop there…

-Babak Parviz’ lenses become biosensors that monitor internal body functions.
+Babak Parviz’s lenses become biosensors that monitor internal body functions.
 While the prototype version of the lens is powered by radio waves beaming electricity to a loop antenna embedded in the contact lens, Parviz thinks a mobile phone or solar cells (wireless electricity) could generate power for the lenses.
 Mobile augmented reality could be just around the corner.

 HUD’s (Heads-Up Displays) and Augmented Reality

-Parviz’ vision may come from science fiction writer and mathematician Vernor Vinge, who imagines computers in clothing and locational sensors placed elsewhere–a world of text and virtual objects overlaying our view of reality.
+Parviz’s vision may come from science fiction writer and mathematician Vernor Vinge, who imagines computers in clothing and locational sensors placed elsewhere–a world of text and virtual objects overlaying our view of reality.
 Perhaps a pair of virtual reality goggles for Christmas?
 Or an augmented reality app for your next birthday present?

-HUD’s or heads-up displays, used by fighter and space shuttle pilots, provide a glimpse into a world where our vision is augmented by sensory feedback.
+HUDs, or heads-up displays, used by fighter and space shuttle pilots, provide a glimpse into a world where our vision is augmented by sensory feedback.

 Mobile Augmented Reality Contact Lenses of the Future